top of page

 Each turn, complete the following four phases:

-1. Recruit Phase: Play a Dueler into one of your two available Dueling Zones (you may only have two Duelers active at a time or one Duo).
-This phase is optional unless you do not have a Dueler on the field of play.
-If there is no Dueler in your hand, draw until you get one.
+1. Recruit Phase: Play a Dueler into one of your two available Dueler Zones, if you wish (you may only have two Duelers active at a time or one Duo).
+If you have no active Dueler and your opponent attacks, you lose an Arcane Point.

-2. Support Phase: Play one support card of your choice:
+2. Support Phase: Play one Support card of your choice, if you wish:

 • A Support card (Civ., Relic, Creature, or Arcana) may be played each turn — but only one total.

 • Civ. card rules: Each player may have one Civ. card active.
-Your Civ. bonus only affects your Duelers and Creatures.
-If a Civ. card is played during your Support Phase, the bonus will count towards your Combat Phase action immediately.
+Your Civ. bonus only affects your active Duelers.
+If a Civ. card is played during your Support Phase, the Passive Ability will count towards your Combat Phase action immediately.
+You may replace your Civ. card using your Support Phase action if you wish.

 • Each Dueler may only have one Support card (not counting Civ. cards) attached at one time.
-If your Dueler has an attached Creature card, they may not have a Relic or Arcana card attached to them.
-However, the Dueler will still receive their current Civ.
-Bonus.
+If your Dueler has an attached Creature card, they may not have a Relic or Arcane Weaves card attached to them.

-• Playing a Creature on a Soulbridge Dueler is a Support Phase action.
-Creatures may only attach to Duelers who have Soulbridge.
+• Playing a Creature on a Dueler with Soulbridge is a Support Phase action.
+Creatures may only attach to Duelers who have Soulbridge

 • You may not replace an active Dueler or Creature unless it is defeated or you have an ability that allows you to do so.